R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 - Hard Disk File location for the .vdi (VirtualBox Disk Image) should be automatically selected in our VM's folder.
 - Increase size to `30.80 GB` for the *bonus* sections of this project.<br>
   [**NOTE**: Both Debian and VirtualBox use the *traditional* 1 GB = (1,024)^3 = 1,073,741,824 bytes.
 However, Debian's installer uses the *modern* 1 GB = 1,000,000,000 bytes, perhaps to accomodate hardware manufacturers' scheming of inflated HD sizes.]
-- No need to Pre-allocate Full Size.
+- No need to *Pre-allocate Full Size*.

 After pressing **`Finish`**, the VM should be created in the `sgoinfre` subfolder of our choice.